xtdb/xtdb/docs/phase_2.md

 semantics, and we can parse RDF but not necessarily in a consistent or strict way.
 There's no way of getting "raw" RDF back out, it's all EDN.
 We also don't support any OWL reasoning or RDF schema resolution.
-The latter is somewhat hampered by the fact that we don't support variables in attribute position.
+This is somewhat hampered by the fact that we don't support variables in attribute position.

 One could also aim to map and support the entire set of standard SPARQL functions to Clojure implementations.

-This area is quite time consuming, and will require work in the core query engine to support certain things, but a lot of it can happen at its own layer.
+This area is quite time consuming, and will require work in the core query engine to support certain things, but a lot of it can happen independently at its own layer.
 A positive is that there's a set of specifications to follow.

 #### Subscriptions